Amazon snags streaming rights to Thursday night NFL games

 It's game on for Amazon.

-The internet retail giant has reached a deal with the National Football League to stream 10 "Thursday Night Football" games during the coming season, The Wall Street Journal reported Tuesday.
-The one-year pact is valued at about $50 million, people familiar with the matter told the Journal.
+The internet retail giant has reached a deal with the National Football League to stream 10 "Thursday Night Football" games during the coming season, an Amazon representative said Tuesday.
+The one-year pact is valued at about $50 million, according to The Wall Street Journal.

 Amazon was reportedly in a bidding war for the streaming rights with Facebook, YouTube and Twitter -- the latter of which had the streaming rights last season.
 The new deal's reported value is worth five times what Twitter paid for the 2016 streaming rights.